mohimi-coder/minishell/README.md

     ➜ pwd

-#⚠And for the bonus part (optional, for me i din't do it)
+#⚠And for the bonus part (optional, for us we didn't do it)

     ➤ handle && and || with the parenthesis () for priority.

     ➤ handle * wildcards for the current working directory.

 #😵‍💫OMG!
 Where to start?!
-That was my reaction when I first read the assignment.
+That was our reaction when we first read the assignment.

-After researching how Bash works, I discovered that its implementation is divided into two main parts: the front-end and the back-end.
+After researching how Bash works, We discovered that its implementation is divided into two main parts:

-#Front-End:

-  🌟 Handles user input and interaction, such as commands and signals.
+  #🌟 Handles user input and interaction, such as commands and signals.

-#Back-End:
-  🌟 Manages the execution of commands.
+  #🌟 Manages the execution of commands.

-◼ In the front-end, we need to handle two main things: commands (user input as text) and signals (like Ctrl+C).
+◼ In the first part, we need to handle two main things: commands (user input as text) and signals (like Ctrl+C).

-◼ I decided to focus on handling user input first and postpone signal handling to avoid unnecessary complexity at the start.
+◼ We decided to focus on handling user input first and postpone signal handling to avoid unnecessary complexity at the start.

-✏️ My first task was to figure out how the shell processes user input.
-I realized there must be a systematic way to handle these lines.
-Many of my peers were tempted to hard-code the parsing and handle cases naively.
+✏️ Our first task was to figure out how the shell processes user input.
+We realized there must be a systematic way to handle these lines.
+Many of our peers were tempted to hard-code the parsing and handle cases naively.

-𑁍I felt the same temptation but chose to step out of my comfort zone and learn something new.
+𑁍We felt the same temptation but chose to step out of our comfort zone and learn something new.

-╰┈➤By taking this approach, I aimed to create a more robust and flexible shell, gaining deeper insights into how shells work and improving my programming skills along the way.
+╰┈➤By taking this approach, We aimed to create a more robust and flexible shell, gaining deeper insights into how shells work and improving our programming skills along the way.

 ![idea](https://github.com/user-attachments/assets/c151966d-2a1a-4213-98b0-b600c1481f69)